rewardenv/reward/docs/environments/types.md

 The `pwa-studio` environment type provides necessary containerized services for running PWA in a local development context including:

 * NodeJS (with yarn)

-#### Local

-The `local` environment type does nothing more than declare the `docker-compose` version and label the project network so Reward will recognize it as belonging to an environment orchestrated by Reward.

-When this type is used, a `.reward/reward-env.yml` may be placed in the root directory of the project workspace to define the desired containers, volumes, etc needed for the project.
-An example of a `local` environment type being used can be found in the [m2demo project](https://github.com/davidalger/m2demo).

-Similar to the other environment type's base definitions, Reward supports a `reward-env.darwin.yml`, `reward-env.linux.yml` and `reward-env.windows.yml`

 #### Laravel